Daksh-T/bonner-dashboard/README.md

-# Bonner Hour Dashboard
+# Bonner Dashboard

-Checkpoint dashboard for Bonner-style service programs: hour progress, risk status, partner activity, reflection completion, exemptions, exports, and Slack-ready outreach messages.
+Checkpoint dashboard for Bonner service programs: hour progress, risk status, partner activity, reflection completion, exemptions, exports, and Slack-ready outreach messages.
 Runs entirely on your **GivePulse CSV exports** — locally, with nothing leaving your machine.
 A first-run wizard walks you